-Yet the the global climate agreement reached at COP21 in Paris in December and the impact of the Large Combustion Plant Directive is driving further change in Europe's energy landscape energy landscape.
+Yet the the global climate agreement reached at COP21 in Paris in December and the impact of the Large Combustion Plant Directive is driving further change in Europe's energy landscape.
+A dramatic role reversal has seen

 A dramatic role reversal has seen gas fired power stations in the UK generate more than twice the electricity output of coal stations during the first three months of the year, according to the latest quarterly market report by energy specialists EnAppSys.
 While the UK is not necessarily representative of the whole of the EU, with its higher carbon prices, it may be an indicator of the shape of things to come in the rest of the continent.